-This section describes the relationship between the SCSI Architecture Model [SAM2] and constructs of the SCSI device, SCSI port and I\T nexus, and the iSCSI constructs described in Section 3.4.1 iSCSI Architecture Model.
+This section describes the relationship between the SCSI Architecture Model [SAM2] and constructs of the SCSI device, SCSI port and I_T nexus, and the iSCSI constructs described in Section 3.4.1 iSCSI Architecture Model.

 This relationship implies implementation requirements in order to conform to the SAM2 model and other SCSI operational functions.
+These requirements are detailed in Section 3.4.3 Consequences of the Model.